Alfresco/docs-alfresco/saml-module/latest/install/index.md

         Set the file permissions accordingly to limit who can read it.

-    3. Generate a SAML keystore metadata file in the same location as the keystore and add the following content:
+    3. (Recommended) To use the latest keystore configuration method, set the following as JVM properties:

        ```bash
-       aliases=my-saml-key
-       keystore.password=change-me
-       my-saml-key.password=change-me
+       ...
+       saml-keystore.aliases=my-saml-key
+       saml-keystore.password=change-me
+       saml-keystore.my-saml-key.password=change-me
+       saml-keystore.my-saml-key.algorithm=AES
        ```

+    4. (Deprecated) To continue using the old keystore configuration method:

+        1. Generate a SAML keystore metadata file in the same location as the keystore and add the following content:

+            ```bash
+            saml.keystore.aliases=my-saml-key
+            saml.keystore.password=change-me
+            saml.keystore.my-saml-key.password=change-me
+            saml.keystore.my-saml-key.algorithm=AES
+            ```

             Set the file permissions accordingly to limit who can read it.

-    4. Set the following values in the `alfresco-global.properties` file:
+        2. Set the following values in the `alfresco-global.properties` file:

             ```bash
             saml.keystore.location=<full pathname>/my-saml.keystore
             saml.keystore.keyMetaData.location=<full pathname>/my-saml-keystore-passwords.properties
             ```

+            > **Note:** This deprecated method is not recommended.
+You should review and [switch to using the updated method](#keystores-change) described earlier.

     5. Restart the Alfresco Content Services server.